invesdwin/invesdwin-context/README.md

 - **invesdwin-context-jruby**: this is an integration for [JRuby](https://www.jruby.org/) via JSR-223.
 - **invesdwin-context-javascript**: this is an integration for Javascript via JSR-223.
 It uses [GraalJS](https://github.com/oracle/graaljs) if present on the classpath with a fallback to Nashorn (only available until Java 14).

-All integration modules provide unified bidirectional communication between Java and the respective scripting language.
+All scripting modules provide unified bidirectional communication between Java and the respective scripting language.
 See test cases for examples on how to implement your script integrations.

 There are also more elaborate integrations available for other languages: